MaimonLab/SiffROI/README.md

 # SiffRoi

+This package needs a little more attention...
+I wrote it when I was a much less experienced programmer, and it certainly has some obvious issues in implementation.

 TODO:
 - Rework `UsesReferenceFramesMixin` to make it opt-out: if there's no reference frames, it can use the `PHOTON_COUNTS`